Toxic Work Environment: 18 Examples and How to Improve It

 The Fix: Build out your employer branding strategy.
 While you can’t control the public’s perception of your company, you can help shape the story.
 Of course, it’s important to build an accurate employer brand, which can only be done if you first create an exciting workplace culture.

-Fixing a Toxic Company Culture
+Fixing a Toxic Work Environment

-There are also a number of ways for employers to be proactive about promoting positive company culture.
+There are also a number of ways for employers to be proactive about promoting a positive work environment and company culture.
 For example, set aside time for activities like team lunch or ice breakers that give people a chance to step back from their regular duties and get to know other people on their specific team or in other departments.
 Remember that your hard work will pay off in the long run, so don’t shirk your company culture responsibilities.

 Frequently Asked Questions